abogoyavlensky/clojure-stack-lite/resources/io/github/abogoyavlensky/clojure_stack_lite/root/README.md

 ## Development

-Install Java, Clojure, Babashka and TailwindCSS manually or via [mise](https://mise.jdx.dev/):
+Install Java, Clojure, Babashka, TailwindCSS and other tools manually or via [mise](https://mise.jdx.dev/):

 ```shell
 mise install
 ```

 > [!NOTE]
 > This command will install Ruby to work with Kamal.
-You might need to install `libyaml`: `brew install libyaml  # or on Ubuntu: `sudo apt-get install libyaml-dev`
+You might need to install `libyaml` before running it: `brew install libyaml  # or on Ubuntu: sudo apt-get install libyaml-dev`

 Check all available commands: